skip to content

 00:53:08 - Scott Steinlage

-Have you tried paid advertising with like, something like that lead magnet like that?
-Like, hey, how do you.
-Here's how you can do your own ebook in the matter of X, whatever.
-Just using Markdown and like, just focus on, you know, developers and stuff like that.
+Have you tried paid advertising with something like that as a lead magnet?
+Like, hey, here's how you can do your own eBook in a matter of X, whatever, just using Markdown.
+Focus on developers and stuff like that.

 00:53:26 - Chris Ferdinandi